 How do schools look at applicants from groups under-represented in the health professions?

 Admission committees at medical and other health professions schools value the perspectives of students from varied demographic backgrounds and are increasingly attentive to the challenges experienced by applicants from groups historically under-represented in the health professions.
-There are several ways in which application systems and individual admission offices enable applicants to convey their personal backgrounds.
+There are several ways in which application systems and individual admission offices enable and encourage applicants to convey their personal backgrounds.

 Schools look holistically at applications, which means that they look at every application element in the context of everything else.
 This includes race, ethnicity, socio-economic status, health status, access to health and social services in childhood, and a range of other life factors that may have presented challenges to applicants' education.
 You can learn more about this on the AAMC page on Holistic Review.